canonical/operator-workflows/README.md

 Posts the content of the artifact specified as a comment in a PR.
 It needs to be triggered from a PR triggered workflow.

 ### Integration Test Workflow (`canonical/operator-workflows/.github/workflows/integration_test.yaml@main`)
-Builds the existing Dockerfiles, if any, and executes the `integration` test target defined in the `tox.ini` file.
+Builds the existing docker or rock images, if any, and executes the `integration` test target defined in the `tox.ini` file.
 The tox environment used can be changed with the `test-tox-env` input.
 See [the workflow file](.github/workflows/integration_test.yaml) for workflow inputs.

 More information about OWASP ZAP testing can be found [here](OWASPZAP.md).